iande/decogator/README.md

    ignored.
 I do consider this to be a bug, and a fix would be to watch for a method being defined in the subclass and start a new chain around the newly defined method.
 In which case, `super` may, or may not work?
+1. It's going to be slower than using inheritance.
+Each time a decorated method is invoked, the decorator chain is bound and evaluated.
+There is certainly room for improvement, but optimizing would be premature at this time.

 ##To-Do